HoBeZwe/NURBS.jl/docs/src/surfaces.md

 ---
 ## Evaluate Derivatives of the Surface

-To evaluate derivatives of surfaces at parametric points hand over hte latter and the maximum derivative to be evaluated.
+To evaluate derivatives of surfaces at parametric points hand over the latter and the maximum derivative to be evaluated.

 ```@example surfaces
 uEvalpoints = collect(0:0.01:1.0)